aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/calendar-scheduling/calendar-collection/_index.md

 ### Q5: Can I customize working hours for specific days in a calendar?

 A5: Certainly, you can define working hours for individual days using exceptions in the calendar.

+## Frequently Asked Questions

+**Q: What is the best way to set a 24‑hour shift calendar?**
+A: Create a new calendar, clear existing `WorkingTime` entries, and add a single `WorkingTime` range from 00:00 to 24:00 for each weekday.

+**Q: Can I copy a calendar from one project to another?**
+A: Yes—export the calendar to XML using `project.Save` and then import it into another project with `new Project(xmlPath)`.

+**Q: How do I programmatically import calendars Microsoft Project?**
+A: Load the MPP file with `new Project("source.mpp")`; the calendars become available via `project.Calendars`.

+**Q: Is there a limit to the number of calendars in a project?**
+A: Practically no; the collection can hold as many calendars as memory allows, but keep the list manageable for performance.

+**Q: Do changes to a calendar automatically update tasks that use it?**
+A: Yes—tasks linked to a calendar reflect the updated working times after you save the project.

+---

+**Last Updated:** 2026-04-13
+**Tested With:** Aspose.Tasks 24.11 for .NET
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}